Neutral Bay: Commercial area

 The main shopping district of Neutral Bay, known as Neutral Bay Junction, is along Military Road, which is the main road that runs through Neutral Bay, Cremorne and Mosman.
 It features many shops, restaurants and cafes.
 The Big Bear shopping centre is a shopping mall that features a supermarket and grocery shops.
 The North Sydney Bears rugby league team took their name from this shopping centre in 1959 after accepting a sponsorship from Big Bear.
-Keolis Downer Northern Beaches' North Sydney Bus Depot is located behind the Big Bear.
+Keolis Northern Beaches' North Sydney Bus Depot is located behind the Big Bear.

 The Oaks Hotel is a well-known and popular venue located on the corner of Military Road and Ben Boyd Road.
 It opened in 1885 and features a number of restaurants, bars, function rooms and a beer garden with the main focal point an old oak tree.
-Near the oaks, shops such as a pizza shop and a bakery can be found on Ben Boyd Road.
+Near the Oaks, shops such as a pizza shop and a bakery can be found on Ben Boyd Road.

-Neutral Bay includes several places of worship: there is St Joseph's Catholic Church on Lindsay St, The Bridge Anglican Church on Shellcove Rd (which is also called "Church by the Bridge" or "St Augustine's"), St John's Uniting Church and Sydney Life Church both on Yeo St. A synagogue can also be found on Yeo Street.
+Neutral Bay includes several places of worship: there is St Joseph's Catholic Church on Lindsay St, The Bridge Anglican Church on Shellcove Rd (which is also called "Church by the Bridge" or "St Augustine's"), St John's Uniting Church and Sydney Life Church, both on Yeo St. A synagogue can also be found on Yeo Street.